Synopsik/CuraBridge/README.md

 ### Update V1.1 5/14/25

-Now with cross-compatibility, including Flatpak support.
+* Support for all platforms including Flatpak for Linux (see additional instructions)

+* Custom N-Panel name

+* Additional export options

 If using Flatpak, you will need to also install: